openstack-archive/sahara/doc/source/architecture.rst

 * Deployment Engine - pluggable mechanism responsible for deploying Hadoop on provisioned VMs;
   existing management solutions like Apache Ambari and Cloudera Management Console could be utilized for that matter

-* REST API - exposes EHO functionality via REST
+* REST API - exposes Savanna functionality via REST

-* Python EHO Client - similar to other OpenStack components EHO has its own python client
+* Python Savanna Client - similar to other OpenStack components Savanna has its own python client

-* EHO pages - GUI for the EHO is located on Horizon
+* Savanna pages - GUI for the Savanna is located on Horizon